bertilmuth/being-samples/greetings/README.md

 1. Open a shell, and clone the samples project:
 `git clone https://github.com/bertilmuth/being-samples.git`

-2. Switch to the sub directory of the sample,
+2. Switch to the sub directory of the sample:
 `cd being-samples/greetings`

 3. Run the server: